modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 ### The lever principle and the fifth parallel postulate.

-Archimedes considered that mechanical experiments could be used to extend geometric knowledge and he dedicated many efforts to build mechanisms to capture the principles of their operation.
+$Archimedes^9$ considered that mechanical experiments could be used to extend geometric knowledge, and he dedicated many efforts to build mechanisms to capture the principles of their operation.
 He contributed both to the development of technological applications and to an incipient mathematization of physics.
-Unlike Aristotle, Archimedes used geometric arguments to make demonstrations about physical situations; he was the first to mathematically demonstrate the law of the lever by reasoning and not by experimenting.
+Unlike Aristotle, Archimedes used geometric arguments to propose demonstrations about physical situations; he was the first to mathematically demonstrate the law of the lever by reasoning and not by experimenting.

-Archimedes stated his law as follows: “commensurable magnitudes will balance at distances inversely proportional to their gravities”.
+Archimedes stated the lever principle as follows: “commensurable magnitudes will balance at distances inversely proportional to their gravities”.
 The phrase *“Pa bo, kai tan gan kino”* is attributed to Archimedes, which in the Doric dialect spoken in Syracuse means *“Give me a foothold and I will move the world”*.
 The proof of this principle is presented below.

 Consider a mechanical system made up of two bodies A and B of unequal masses $m_A$ and $m_B$ joined by a linear bar of zero mass and with the possibility of rotating about a turning point C (Figure 4.2).
 Since the masses are under the action of the same gravitational field, the points of suspension of the masses experience a downward vertical force corresponding to their weights $\vec{P_A}$ and $\vec{P_B}$ with magnitudes $[\vec{P_A}] = m_Ag$ and $[\vec{P_B}] = m_Bg$, where $g$ is the constant of gravitational attraction.